coolcatsnft/papercats-example/README.md

 ## Aims of this Project

-In this series of tutorials, we will be taking a user through all the necessary steps they will need to create a [React](https://reactjs.org) based application that can connect to a [Wallet](https://moralis.io/what-is-a-web3-wallet-web3-wallets-explained/) and call a blockchain contract.
+In this series of tutorials, we will be taking a user through all the necessary steps they will need to create a [React](https://reactjs.org) based application that can connect to a [Wallet](https://moralis.io/what-is-a-web3-wallet-web3-wallets-explained/) and call a blockchain contract on the [Rinkeby](https://www.rinkeby.io/) network.

 This repository will guide you through the following: